robotmay/photographer-io/app/views/pages/terms_of_service.md

 ### Acceptance of Terms

-By using Photographer.io ("Site") you are agreeing to be bound by these terms of service and our [privacy policy]().
-Photographer.io is owned and operated by Afternoon Robot Ltd ("Company"), a United Kingdom limited company, company number 08542571.
+By using Photographer.io ("Site") you are agreeing to be bound by these terms of service and our [Privacy Policy]().
+Photographer.io is owned and operated by Afternoon Robot Ltd ("Company"), United Kingdom, company number 08542571.
 By using the Site you agree to the use of 'cookies' stored in your Web Browser ("Browser"), as detailed in our Privacy Policy.

 ### Description of Service

-Photographer.io is an online social community for photographers to share their photographs ("Content") with each other.
+Photographer.io is an online social community for photographers to share and display their photographs ("Content").

 ### Account Terms

-1. You must be 13 years or older to use this Site.
+1. You must be 16 years of age or older, or 13 years of age or older with the consent of a parent or legal guardian, to use the Site.
+  * Parents or legal guardians are responsible for the Site usage of their authorised minors.
 2. You must be a human.
 Automated scripts or robots are not permitted.
 3. You must provide a valid email address in order to create an account.
 4. You are responsible for maintaining the security of your account and password.
-5. You are responsible for all Content submitted to the Site from your account.
+5. You are responsible for all Content submitted from your account.
-6. You cannot use the Site for any illegal or unauthorised purpose, including copyright or trademark infringment.
+6. You cannot use the Site for any illegal or unauthorised purpose (as outlined under "Your Rights"), including copyright or trademark infringment.

 ### Scope of Service

-Photographer.io provides support for the following browser versions:
+Photographer.io supports the following browser versions:

 * Firefox 9.0+
 * Chrome 10.0+
-* Chromium 10.0+
 * Safari 5.0+
 * Internet Explorer 10.0+
 * Opera 12.0+

-These are the browsers in which Photographer.io is frequently tested.
-The site may well work on other browsers or versions, though support is not guaranteed.
-Any display issues should be reported to support@photographer.io.
+Any display or functionality issues should be reported to [support@photographer.io](mailto: support@photographer.io).

 ### Availability

-Though we (the Company) make every effort to ensure the reliability and availability of this Site, we cannot guarantee the Site's availability.
-By agreeing to these terms you acknowledge that we (the Company) utilise third party vendors to supply the platform on which the Site is hosted.
+Though we make every effort to ensure the reliability and availability of this Site, we cannot guarantee the Site's availability.
+By agreeing to these terms you acknowledge that third party vendors are used to supply the platform on which the Site is hosted.

 ### Support